mozilla-services/docs/source/storage/apis-1.2.rst

 **POST** **https://<endpoint-url>/storage/<collection>**

-    Takes a list of WBOs in the request body and iterates over them, effectively doing a series of individual PUTs with the same timestamp.
+    Takes a list of BSOs in the request body and iterates over them, effectively doing a series of individual PUTs with the same timestamp.

-    Each WBO record in the request body must include an "id" field, and the corresponding WBO will be created or updated according to the semantics of a **PUT** request targeting that specific record.
-In particular, this means that fields not provided in the request body will not be overwritten on WBOs that already exist.
+    Each BSO record in the request body must include an "id" field, and the corresponding BSO will be created or updated according to the semantics of a **PUT** request targeting that specific record.
+In particular, this means that fields not provided in the request body will not be overwritten on BSOs that already exist.

-    Successful responses will contain a JSON object with details of success or failure for each WBO.
+    Successful responses will contain a JSON object with details of success or failure for each BSO.
 It will have the following keys:

     - **modified:** the new last-modified time for the updated items.
-    - **success:** a list of ids of WBOs that were successfully stored.
+    - **success:** a list of ids of BSOs that were successfully stored.
-    - **failed:** an object whose keys are the ids of WBOs that were not stored successfully, and whose values are lists of strings describing possible reasons for the failure.
+    - **failed:** an object whose keys are the ids of BSOs that were not stored successfully, and whose values are lists of strings describing possible reasons for the failure.